Universal-Connect-Project/ucw-example/README.md

 *The `CryptoKey` and `CryptoIv` values are for encrypting the session token in order to not rely on cookies.
 They must be shared across server instances if there are multiple instances.*

 ## FINALLY
-Once you have both repos running:
+Once you have both projects running:
 - Browse to `http://localhost:8088/loader.html?env=http://localhost:8080` *(If you change the ports in the .env file, you will need to change them in this link)*
 - Click the "Show" button to load the widget.